 The three network profiles in Windows 10 are:

-- Domain: It belongs to enterprise network.
+• Domain: It belongs to the enterprise network.
 It’s controlled by network admin and can’t be selected and changed locally.

-So let’s try to change network profile using PowerShell in Windows 10.
-This tips work on all Windows clients and Servers.
+So let’s try to change the network profile using PowerShell in Windows 10.
+This tip is work on all Windows clients and Servers.

 1. Open PowerShell and run it as administrator.
 Then type “Get-NetAdapter” and press enter to see all network adapters.

-2. To fine the network adapter profiles, type “Get-NetConnectionProfile” and press enter.
+2. To find the network adapter profiles, type “Get-NetConnectionProfile” and press enter.
 You can specify the network connection with “-InterfaceAlias” parameter.
-It show only the exact network connection information.
+It shows only the exact network connection information.

 The network category is public, so try to change to private network with “Set-NetConnectionProfile” cmdlet.

-Note: It’s not possible to change the network adapter category to domain when there is no domain available.
-It’s only change Private network to public and public to private network using PowerShell.
+Note: It’s not possible to change the network adapter category to a domain when there is no domain available.
+It’s only changed Private network to public and public to private network using PowerShell.

 3. To change Public network to Private network, simply type “Set-NetConnectionProfile -InterfaceAlias Ethernet -NetworkCategory Private” and press enter.